Fulgione-group/ParaMask/README.md

 ## Change log

+### 04.September.2025

+Bugs with scientific formating and the missingness filter have been corrected in the ParaMaskEM package.
+A new test version 1.0.1 has been uploaded with a new flag "--nSNPs [int]" for fitting the EM with a reduced number of [int] randomly selected SNPs, while providing classification of all SNPs.

 ### 24.April.2025

 The EM step has been modularized into an R package to improve code organization and streamline dependency management.
 The package is located in the ParaMaskEM/ directory, and installation instructions are provided [here](#install-r-package-paramaskem-from-within-r).